 START WITH THE BASICS.

 First things first.
-You’re trying to sell a tangible, emotional creation online and asking people to trust you and purchase without seeing it, physically.
-Sucks, we know which is why building a strong and compelling listing is VERY important.
+You’re trying to sell a tangible, emotional creation online and asking people to trust you and then purchase without seeing the artwork in person.
+Sucks, we know – which is why building a strong and compelling artwork listing is VERY important.

 Here’s what we ask all approved artists to do;

 It’s the responsibility of the artist to take high quality photos of their artwork.
-If we find products with blurry photos or watermarks, we’ll place them into draft-mode until you can upload an approved image.
+If we find products with blurry photos or watermarks, we’ll place the listing into draft-mode until you add an approved image.

 The best way to photograph artwork.